faizhaffizudin/Case-Study-Hamsa/README.md

 The alerts observed are listed on the table of contents and we will also identify the level of risk for each alert and additional information on the classification of threats (CWE or CVE).
 ## <a name="obsv"/>Observation Results
 ### <a name="serv"/>a.
-Server OS and Server-Side Scripting used (Windows or Linux, PHP or ASP.net or JavaScript, etc.)
+Server OS and Server-Side Scripting used (Windows or Linux, PHP or ASP.net or JavaScript, etc)
 #### Identify:
 - Server Leaks Version Information via "Server" HTTP Response Header Field <br>
 ![image](https://user-images.githubusercontent.com/84786688/236850642-bd12f601-aa98-4056-b126-2c8a226764f0.png)
     - Server used is Apache v2.4.41 as shown by the response: <br>
     ![image](https://user-images.githubusercontent.com/84786688/236831136-61c029f5-ef54-4b0b-a19c-81a8f527637e.png)
     - CWE ID: 200 - Exposure of Sensitive Information to an Unauthorized Actor
-    - Low risk
+    - Risk level: Low
+    - Confidence level: High
 - Cross-Domain JavaScript Source File Inclusion <br>
     ![image](https://user-images.githubusercontent.com/84786688/236828248-fc2dcc10-2063-4118-950c-38ec486b740b.png)
     - Server-Side Scripting used is JavaScript as shown by the script source .js extension: <br>
     ![image](https://user-images.githubusercontent.com/84786688/236831810-e31b36c3-2f4e-42d3-9a9b-4453867709e1.png)
     - CWE ID: 829 - Inclusion of Functionality from Untrusted Control Sphere
-    - Low risk
+    - Risk level: Low
+    - Confidence level: Medium
 #### Evaluate:
 - Server Leak:
     - The web/application server is leaking version information via the "Server" HTTP response header.
 Access to such information may facilitate attackers identifying other vulnerabilities your web/application server is subject to.